- Home

 Connecting to capture growth opportunities (“Connect”)

-Singapore’s network of 27 Free Trade Agreements (FTAs) is a testament of our strong economic ties with markets around the world.
+Singapore’s network of 27 Free Trade Agreements (FTAs) is testament to our strong economic ties with markets around the world.
 These FTAs have allowed companies access to global markets by lowering tariff and non-tariff barriers for Singapore’s goods, reducing restrictions for our services sectors, and enhancing protection for investments.
-They have also improved efficiency and helped to reduce business costs of trade with Singapore’s FTA partners.
+They have also improved efficiency and helped reduce business costs of trade with Singapore’s FTA partners.

 To help companies use these FTAs, we worked closely with the Singapore Business Federation to conduct outreach and provide customised advisory support for Singapore companies that require assistance in tapping FTAs for exports and internationalisation.
 In 2023, more than 1,600 companies benefitted from such outreach efforts.